mpizenberg/matlab-utils/README.md

 - [`mkParentDir`](#mkparentdir): create parent directory.
 - [`cached`](#cached): transform a function into a cached function.
 - [`sub2mask`](#sub2mask): generate a logical binary mask based on subscripts.
+- [`evalBinaryClassif`](#evalbinaryclassif): compute precision, recall and jaccard index of a binary classification result.

 ## `mkParentDir`